 Each Christmas season, the choir presents a seasonal cantata in an effort to share the joy and love of Christ through the gift of song.
 Primarily, the choir sings music written for the traditional four parts (soprano, alto, tenor, and bass), but occasionally relax with less challenging music and sometimes are motivated to learn something of greater involvement.
 Members are teen-aged and up.
 Any interested individuals may contact the church office or Nancy Sawtelle (director) at 336.414.5230.
-Rehearsals are Wednesday evenings at 7 p.m.
+Rehearsals are Sunday mornings at 9:45 am.

 The Friedland Moravian Band has been a part of the ministry since 1925 and provides music for worship services, funerals, special occasions, as well as playing for the Easter sunrise and Easter morning services.
 The band is open to all musicians at all musical levels who wish to be a part of this active group.
 The band is directed by Robbie Alphin, and he may be contacted at 336.602.9982.
 Rehearsals are Thursday evenings at 7 p.m.

-Friedland is blessed to have two handbell choirs, one for youth and one for adults.
-In recent years, each handbell choir has had participation in national and international music festivals, and they have presented an annual concert for the congregation and community.
-If an individual has an interest in joining this dedicated group of musicians, he/she should contact the church office.
-Rehearsal for the youth handbell choir is on Sunday afternoons at 4 pm; adult rehearsal is on Sunday evening at 7:30 pm.
+Friedland is blessed to have a handbell choir.
+In recent years, the handbell choir has had participation in national and international music festivals, and it has presented an annual concert for the congregation and community.
+If an individual has an interest in joining this dedicated group of musicians, he/she should contact the church office at 336-788-2652.
+Rehearsal for the handbell choir is on Sunday afternoons at 3 pm.

 Center hours are from 6:30 am to 6 pm, Monday through Friday.
-Before- and after-school programs and a full-day summer camp program are available for elementary children attending school in Forsyth Zone One.
+We provide care for children ages 6 weeks through 5 years.
 Teachers at the preschool have their N.C.
 Credential for Preschool Teachers and have successfully completed training in CPR and First Aid.

 Friedland Moravian Church strives to provide care for babies and toddlers for every worship service and many weekly activities held at the church.
 The infant nursery (+/- 2 years of age) is located at the entrance to the sanctuary and the toddler nursery is located on the first floor between the sanctuary and the Fellowship Hall.

 Youth Fellowship opportunities are available to all young people.
 Throughout the school year, youth meet on Sunday evenings for a light meal, followed by group studies and activities.
 Children are grouped by age.
-The calendar traditionally includes a kick-off celebration in the fall, Trunk-or-Treat at the end of October, a Youth Lovefeast in February, and a talent show in the spring.
+The calendar traditionally includes a kick-off celebration in the fall, Trunk-or-Treat at the end of October and a Youth Lovefeast in February.

-In addition to Sunday evenings, elementary-aged children are invited to participate in Wonderful Wednesdays (summer), Vacation Bible School (summer), and an Angel Breakfast (December).
+In addition to Sunday evenings, elementary-aged children are invited to participate in Vacation Bible School (summer) and an Advent Family Night (December).
 Junior and Senior High youth often have service projects and additional fellowship opportunities throughout the year.